cao7113/rbenv-pluger/Readme.md

 #Rbenv-pluger: a rbenv-plugin manager

-manage rbenv plugins like rbenv manage rubies.
+* manage rbenv plugins like rbenv manage rubies.
+* but not a normal plugin, it manage all my ruby life(from install to maintain)

+## Why

+* ruby developed fastly, need multiple ruby versions
+* boring with manualy or rvm(heavy)
+* dream a daily tool for:
+  * consistent installing in home notebook/office pc/vsp server
+  * easily manage my ruby life

+  rbenv from 37signals maybe your option.
+I love it, also some plugins.

 ## Install

-* Rbenv has installed: install this like normal rbenv-plugin
-* Rbenv has not installed
+* Rbenv has not installed(Recommended)

   intall rbenv with this pluger using one shell script in: recipe/rbenv.
 (Note: tested on ubuntu12.04)

   like this https://github.com/fesplugas/rbenv-installer

+* Rbenv has installed: install this like normal rbenv-plugin

 ## Usage